-Partitioning is a common Hive performance tuning tactic which places table data in separate subdirectories of a table location based on keys.
+Partitioning is a common Hive query tuning tactic which places table data in separate subdirectories of a table location based on keys.
 Partition keys present an opportunity to target a subset of the table data rather than scanning data you don’t need for your operations.

-Bucketing, similar to Partitioning, is a Hive query tuning tactic that allows you to target a subset of data.
+Bucketing, similar to partitioning, is a Hive query tuning tactic that allows you to target a subset of data.
 In this case, to improve join performance specifically by scanning less data.
 This improves the query across the vectors of time and efficiency as less data has to be input, output, or stored in memory.

 Each bit of data that is manipulated by a query has I/O associated with getting the data from disk, into memory, out of memory, and back to disk or another end target.
 Compression minimizes the amount of data that traverses each of those steps and decreases the time spent moving through the query states.

-While normalization is useful, avoiding joins is one of the most impactful changes you can make to a given query short of eliminating unwanted data from the operation altogether.
+While normalization is useful, avoiding joins is one of the most impactful changes you can make to a given query short of eliminating unwanted data from the operation.

 Hive tables are different from the traditional database tables most data professionals are accustomed to.
 They are essentially sub-directories.
-Increasing the number of partitions to promote efficient reads and parallelism are useful but not to be overdone.
+Increasing the number of partitions to promote efficient reads and parallelism is one of the most effective Hive optimization techniques.
+However, this solution is not to be overdone.
 Too many partitions can degrade the performance of the metastore and Hive server.
 Tracking and baselining performance are the best ways to understand when the number of partitions has gone from helpful to hurtful.

 Input formats selection is important in Hive query tuning.
 JSON, for instance, isn’t an ideal format choice when dealing with massive production systems that generate high volumes of data.
 That is because JSON, and similar format types, actually take up lots of space as well as some overhead of parsing.

-Apache Hive utilizes columnar input formats like RCFile and ORC to address such a problem.
+Hive utilizes columnar input formats like RCFile and ORC to address such a problem.
 Columnar formats enable you to access each column individually, thereby decreasing the read operations in analytics queries.
 This results in faster query performance.

-Category 2 – Execution
+Category 2: Execution

-Category 3 – Testing
+Category 3: Testing